tehmoon/cryptocli/README.md

 FileTypes:
  file://
 	Read from a file or write to a file.
 Default when no <filetype> is specified.
+ pipe:
+	Run a command in a sub shell.
+Either write to the command's stdin or read from its stdout.
 ```

 ## Examples